barcelonacodeschool/nodemailer_with_OAuth_Gmail/readme.md

-# Nodemailer deom with OAuth2 and Gmail
+# Nodemailer demo with OAuth2 and Gmail

 ## How to use: